Reviloest/dentist-test/README.md

         saate visiiti muuta.
 Saate muuta nii arsti, kuupäeva kui ka kellaaega.
 Juhul kui uuel arstil on juba visiit teie valitud kellaajal, ilmub veateade.
 Kui jätate kuupäeva lahtri tühjaks, ilmub samuti veateade.

+## Summary

+The solution didn't take too long.
+Could have taken less time but I wasn't familiar with Thymeleaf.
+Googled most of my problems.
+What really helped were my previous solution to another company (not one to one problem but similar) and my previous experiences with Spring Boot, MVC, H2 and so on.
+Also decided to add some basic Bootstrap to make it look nice and formal.